airshipit/shipyard/doc/source/site-definition-documents.rst

 A `sample deployment-configuration`_ shows a completely specified example.

-Note that the name and schema Shipyard expects the deployment configuration document to have is conifgurable via the document_info section in the :ref:`Shipyard configuration <sample-configuration>`, but should be left defaulted in most cases.
+Note that the name and schema Shipyard expects the deployment configuration document to have is configurable via the document_info section in the :ref:`Shipyard configuration <sample-configuration>`, but should be left defaulted in most cases.